0xdigiscore/rl-banana-navigator/README.md

 # Deep RL Banana Navigator
 We train an agent to manuver in a 3-D environment avoiding blue bananas and picking yellow ones as fast as possible.
-We do this by implementing Deep Q network based on this research paper.
 The agent works thorugh Agent class in dqn_agent.py and the model architecture is described in model.py.

 I have described my approach and the code in a more detailed manner in Report.pdf